We’re excited to get back to routine and very eager to dance again. You are all greatly missed!

 - All dancers and staff must self-monitor for symptoms of COVID-19.
 If any signs or symptoms are present, the participant should not attend studio classes, should notify teachers, and should contact their healthcare provider.

-- Wall-mounted hand sanitizer units for each studio room, restrooms, and entry.
+- Wall-mounted hand sanitizer units for each studio room, lobby, restrooms, and entry.

 - A set cleaning schedule of high touch surfaces and a daily cleaning schedule.